 If you fall into the latter category, make plans for getting some familiar things stocked in your home and workplace.
 It could be an extra pair of your favorite shoes to replace those you’ll wear out during your travels.

 Whatever your strategy, strike the right balance of familiarity and exploration so that you’ll make the most of your travel.

 This is far beyond just knowing that Brazilians speak Portuguese and that many of them are Catholic.
 Travelers tend to think of entire continents the same way, as a single group of peoples and cultures that have little variation across borders.

 Of course, that is inaccurate.
 Each country has its own attributes and perceptions of itself, and you will find things much easier if you learn your way through these idiosyncrasies before saying or doing something embarrassing or insulting.

 Get some information.
 See if you can find a class online or at a community college that will educate you on Brazilian history and culture.
+If you need to hide your privacy while doing so then remember there are always tools like HIDESTER that can help.
 Make sure you get some sociological background to explain the norms of their society.
 Find out about their demographics, working situations, religions, and customs.
 You can make a lot of inroads with local residents when you can show that you care about and understand the culture.

 Don’t Forget The Weather

 Once again, there’s more dimension to this than simply knowing that southern hemisphere seasons are opposite of northern ones.
 There is a heavy tropical influence on the weather in the Amazon basin of Brazil, and much like coastal areas of the US, a sudden rain is possible about every afternoon.